OPUM-LABS/p2p-leihbase/README.md

 1. Browse to http://localhost:8080/\_/ to visit the Pocketbase admin interface
 1. Create an admin account
+1. Create a record in the leihbase collection, containing some configuration settings for the instance
 1. Create a location in the locations collection (make sure to set the location to as 'active')
 1. Create a product in the products collection (make sure to set the product to